yuchye/Capstone/README.md

 The ROC curves for each class, and a normalised confusion matrix showed us that our alternative model had done a somewhat poorer job at making predictions on the validation dataset, compared to the baseline model.
 We also compared the frequency distributions between the actual classes and the predicted ones, showing that the relative differences in class frequency did not correspond very well between the actual and predicted values for the validation dataset.

-It was therefore clear that our final model ought to be the baseline model due to its better balanced accuracy, balanced F1 and micro-average AUC scores.

 The alternative model was then used to generate predictions for the testing dataset, so that they could be submitted for Kaggle scoring.

 - Inputs: train_prep.csv, test_prep.csv